 The Associate and Assistant Dean serve at the pleasure of the Dean.
 These positions may be filled on the recommendation of the Dean to the Provost and the President.

 A search will be conducted to fill an Assistant or Associate Dean position.
 The search may be limited to internal candidates.
-In all cases, to fill an Assistant or Associate Dean position, the Dean will, in consultation with the Provost and upon his or her approval, call for the formation of a Search Committee composed of faculty from the college seeking an Assistant or Associate Dean, students majoring in the programs in the college, and a member of the administration.
+In all cases, to fill an Assistant or Associate Dean position, the Dean will, in consultation with the Provost and upon their approval, call for the formation of a Search Committee composed of faculty from the college seeking an Assistant or Associate Dean, students majoring in the programs in the college, and a member of the administration.
 There shall be at least five (5) faculty members of the Search Committee.
 Each department or school in the college shall elect by secret ballot one (1) representative to the search committee.
 Should this result in fewer than five (5) faculty members of the Search Committee, then at a college meeting chaired by the Dean, the faculty of the college shall elect by secret ballot a sufficient number of at-large college faculty representatives to bring the total number of faculty representatives to five (5).
 The student members (2) shall be recommended by the Student Government Association and/or the Graduate Student Council as appropriate.
 The Student Government Association or the Graduate Student Council shall propose a list containing at least six names and submit the list to the Dean, who will make the final appointments.
 The administrative member (1) shall be appointed by the Dean.

 The search committee shall write the position description, in consultation with the Dean.
 The Search Committee